top of page

 Her Shooting Paintings brought her international fame.

-She hid bags full of colourful paint behind a white plaster installation - and shot at them with rifles or miniature canons.
+She hid bags full of colourful paint behind a white plaster installation - and shot at them using rifles or miniature cannons.

-This was often a collective experience, as she invited fellow artists and people who had commissioned the artwork to shoot with her.
+This process was often a collective experience, as she invited fellow artists and those who had commissioned the artwork to join in the shooting.

-Like Pollock, she believed the process of creating the artwork was as important as the artwork in itself.
+Similar to Pollock, she believed that the act of creating an artwork was as significant as the artwork itself.

-Besides her Shootings, she's also very famous for her Nanas - monumental, curvy and colourful female figures celebrating female power and sensuality.
+In addition to her Shootings, she is also very famous for her Nanas - monumental, curvy and colourful female figures celebrating female power and sensuality.